sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/index.md

 3. Configure the `sourcegraph` storage class for the cluster by following ["Configure a storage class"](./configure.md#configure-a-storage-class).

 4. (OPTIONAL) By default `sourcegraph` will be deployed in the `default` kubernetes namespace.
 If you wish to deploy `sourcegraph` in a non-default namespace, it is highly recommended you use the provided overlays to ensure updates are made in all manifests correctly.
-Read through ["Use non-default namespace"](./configure.md#use-non-default-namespace) for full instructions on how to configure this.
+See the ["Overlays docs"] for full instructions on how to use overlays with Sourcegraph and learn more about ["Use non-default namespace"](./configure.md#use-non-default-namespace).

 5. (OPTIONAL) If you want to add a large number of repositories to your instance, you should [configure the number of gitserver replicas](configure.md#configure-gitserver-replica-count) and [the number of indexed-search replicas](configure.md#configure-indexed-search-replica-count) _before_ you continue with the next step.
 (See ["Tuning replica counts for horizontal scalability"](scale.md#tuning-replica-counts-for-horizontal-scalability) for guidelines.)